A Converse Control Lyapunov Theorem for Joint Safety and Stability: Main results

 \end{assumption}

 \begin{rem} We impose the strict form of inequality~\eqref{eq:CBF}, rather than the non-strict form~\eqref{eq:CBF-condition}, to ensure robust invariance of $\partial \mathcal{C}$.
 In particular, the vector field along $\partial \mathcal{C}$ must point strictly inward under a suitable control input so trajectories cannot remain tangent to the boundary.
-On the other hand, we relax the compatibility conditions in~\cite{mestres2022optimization,ong2019universal} to hold only on $\partial \C$, as this weaker requirement still guarantees controlled forward invariance (see Remark~\ref{rem:boundary}). \end{rem}
+On the other hand, we relax the compatibility conditions in~\cite{mestres2022optimization,ong2019universal} to hold only on $\partial \C$, as this weaker requirement still guarantees controlled forward invariance (see Remark~\ref{rem:boundary}).
+These compatibility conditions preclude the impossibility results in \cite{braun2017existence,braun2020comment} for the existence of a CLBF; see the proof of Proposition \ref{prop:controller} below for the extraction of a $C^1$ safe stabilizing controller under these assumptions.
+Building on Proposition \ref{prop:controller}, Theorem \ref{thm:clbf} then establishes the existence of a converse CLBF with a prescribed boundary condition in the sense of Definition \ref{defn:CLBF}. \end{rem}

 To extract a controller with the desired regularity around the origin, we need one of the following assumptions.

 \begin{assumption}[Stabilizable linearization] Let $f$ and $g$ be continuously differentiable, $A := \frac{\partial f}{\partial x}(0)$, and $B := g(0)$.
 We assume that $(A, B)$ is stabilizable.
 Furthermore, let $P=\nabla^2 V(0)$, where $V$ is from Assumption \ref{Assmp:SC}.
 There exists some matrix $K\in\Real^{m\times n}$ such that $\bar A:=A+BK$ is Hurwitz and $P\bar A+\bar A^\top P$ is negative definite. \end{assumption}